 Any moneys credited to the Fisheries Research and Development Fund immediately before the commencement of this Act continue, on the commencement of this Act, to be credited to that Fund.

-6. Rock Lobster Industry Advisory Committee

-(1) A person who immediately before the commencement of this Act was a member of the Rock Lobster Industry Advisory Committee continues, on the commencement of this Act, to be a member of the committee on the same terms and conditions as those on which he or she was appointed before the commencement.

-(2) The person who immediately before the commencement of this Act was appointed under section 5B(1)(a) of the repealed Act as Chairman of the committee ceases, on the commencement of this Act, to be the Chairman of the committee.
+[6.
+Deleted by No. 37 of 2009 s.
+21.]

 7. Arrangements

 An arrangement made under Part IIA of the repealed Act and in force immediately before the commencement of this Act continues in force, on the commencement of this Act, as if the arrangement had been made under Part 3 of this Act.